The Leadership Practice You Think Is Selfish (But Actually Isn't)

 Self-advocacy.

-What if self-advocating is actually one of the most generous things you can do as a leader?
+What if self-advocating is actually one of the most generous things you can do as a leader.

 I know how that sounds.
-Many leaders I coach have been conditioned to believe that directly asking for what they need—whether it's specific communication from their team, resources from their leadership, or collaboration standards from peers—somehow makes them seem demanding or difficult or even creates a deep sense of guilt.
+Many leaders I coach have been conditioned to believe that directly asking for what they need—whether it's specific communication from their team, input from their leadership, or collaboration standards from peers—somehow makes them seem demanding or difficult or even creates a deep sense of guilt.

 The Self-Advocacy Paradox

 Many leaders are exceptional at advocating for their teams, fighting for resources, and speaking up when others are treated unfairly.
 But when it comes to advocating for themselves?
 They go silent.
 They assume it's selfish or that they should be able to handle everything on their own.
+That's an old narrative that perpetuating symptoms like:

-• You feel stuck doing the tactical work yourself because it seems “faster” than taking time to delegate
+You feel stuck doing the tactical work yourself because it seems “faster” than taking time to delegate

 When leaders don't self-advocate, everyone suffers.

-Your team, peers, and leaders want to support you, so let them and unlock a more rewarding way of working together.
+Your team, peers, and other leaders want to support you, so let them and unlock a more rewarding way of working together.
 Advocate for what you need (and encourage others to do the same) to establish trust, communicate effectively, set expectations, minimize interruptions, share the workload, empower decision-making, and, ultimately, build a high-performing team.

-Step 1 Get Clear on What You Need
+Step 1 Get Clear on What You Need and Want

 This isn't about being high-maintenance.
 It's about understanding how you best operate so you can communicate your needs clearly.

-Step 2 Communicate Your Needs
+Step 2 Communicate Your Preferences

 With your boss: "I deliver my best work when I have clear outcomes and the autonomy to determine the process.
 Can we establish key milestones and the level of involvement you'd like?"